Kandoo guides and climbers on Uhuru peak

 Reason 4: You need to be mentally prepared too

 As you’re climbing, don’t let your mind wander or fret about what might happen; live in the moment and focus on enjoying where you are and what you’re doing right now.
-If you feel that you’re tiring, set yourself mini-goals that are easy to achieve; you can make it that next ridge 500 metres away, and when you do you can reward yourself with a five-minute stop to admire the view.
+If you feel that you’re tiring, set yourself mini goals that are easy to achieve.
+You can make it that next ridge 500 metres away, and when you do you can reward yourself with a five-minute stop to admire the view.
 Again, you can start practicing all of these little mind-training techniques – and maybe bung in a bit of basic meditation too – long before you set foot in Tanzania.